1. How can I contribute content to Tethys?

 Tethys content is constantly growing, actively curated by researchers at the Pacific Northwest National Laboratory.
 Documents are collected by subscribing for journal alerts, networking with professionals, scanning other related databases, mining citations in key reports, and by receiving suggestions from the Tethys community.
-Learn how to contribute here.
+Please contribute by emailing tethys@pnnl.gov.

 Significant effort is placed on ensuring that new content is captured in the database, that documents are tagged correctly, that links function properly, and that any content that may become outdated specifies when the information was collected (regulatory information, metadata forms).
 However, your help in identifying errors is greatly appreciated - please contact us if you have any corrections or suggestions.